abulena1/Evax/README.md

 | **Multiple Payloads** | Meterpreter, Shell, Staged/Stageless |
 | **Evasion Levels** | Low, Medium, Max - choose your stealth level |

-### Note: Why No AMSI Bypass?

-AMSI (Antimalware Scan Interface) **only monitors**:
-- PowerShell scripts
-- VBScript/JScript
-- Office VBA Macros

-AMSI **does NOT monitor** ASPX web shells because:
-- ASPX is compiled by IIS/ASP.NET engine
-- It runs as native .NET code, not script
-- AMSI has no visibility into this execution path

-**Therefore, AMSI bypass is NOT needed for ASPX shells!**

----

 ## Installation